Ahmed-Moourad/DevOps-Interview-Questions-for-Juniors/README.md

 12. **Is it possible to host an application on S3?**
-Only can host a static website on Amazon S3. by configuring your bucket for website hosting and then uploading your content to the bucket.
+Only one can host a static website on Amazon S3. by configuring your bucket for website hosting and then uploading your content to the bucket.

 13. **What’s SSM ?**
-Amazon EC2 Simple Systems Manager (SSM) is : tool that allows an IT professional to automatically configure virtual servers in a cloud or in on-premises data center.
-Need to install agent
+Amazon EC2 Simple Systems Manager (SSM) is a tool that allows an IT professional to automatically configure virtual servers in a cloud or in an on-premises data center.
+Need to install an agent.

 14. **What is the difference between Latency Based Routing and Geo DNS in Route53?**
-Amazon maps-out typical latency between IP addresses and AWS regions.
+Amazon maps out typical latency between IP addresses and AWS regions.
 	- Choose Latency-based Routing to have the fastest response.
 	- Geolocation maps the IP addresses to geographic locations.
 This permits rules like "send all users from Côte d'Ivoire to the website in France", so they see a language-specific version.

 15. **What is RTO and RPO in AWS?**
-**RTO** (Recovery Time Objective) : is a measure of how quickly can your application recover after an outage **RPO** (Recovery Point Objective): is a measure of the maximum amount of data loss that your application can tolerate.
+**RTO** (Recovery Time Objective): is a measure of how quickly can your application recover after an outage **RPO** (Recovery Point Objective): is a measure of the maximum amount of data loss that your application can tolerate.

-16. ** What’s DevOps tools on AWS?**
+16. ** What are DevOps tools on AWS?**
 	- AWS CodePipeline: Software Release Workflows
 	- AWS CodeBuild: Build and Test Code
 	- AWS CodeDeploy: Deployment Automation
 	- AWS CodeStar: Unified CI/CD Projects
 	- AWS CodeCommit: Private Git Hosting
-	- Lambda, Amazon Elastic Container Registry (ECR) , Amazon Elastic Kubernetes Service (EKS)
+	- Lambda, Amazon Elastic Container Registry (ECR), Amazon Elastic Kubernetes Service (EKS)